wustl-data/wustl-data.github.io/docs/modules/testing/Assignment 4.md

 I will be looking at your git histories to track your methodology as your repo progresses.
 You do not have to do steps 1-10 in order, but you do need to follow the red-green-refactor methodology. **Include commits at each red-green-refactor step.** You might need multiple cycles of R-G-R to fulfill the requirements at each step.

-🔴 - Write a test for a new behavior of your code.
-Try to cover as much functionality of the function you're trying to implement as you can before proceeding to the green step.

 :::info NOTE ADDED 10/22